It's unofficially official: news print is dead. Behind closed doors, web editors are united in their predictions of doom.

 Short term, the plan for newspaper websites seems to be to enjoy the boom in online advertising for as long as it lasts.
 Experimenting with new print formats - a strong trend among UK newspapers - is an attempt to wring as much value for as long as possible from the print edition.
 And exploiting the blogging wave could also help by providing a low-cost source of information - if news sites can embrace the phenomenon before it starts to erode their businesses.

+"No other media was ever so well suited to our business of journalism."
 "That's why I think it has been so successful over the past 10 years and will be in the next 10 years."
+UK publisher on internet news |

 Editors predict that by 2015, most site traffic will be generated by syndicated news content rather than random surfers.
 To remain competitive, sites will have to provide versatile news for a wide variety of platforms.
 Web users will continue to filter news content through their own beliefs and prejudices, customising their news package using favourite sites and sources.